Time Stepping

 # Bounds checking with helpful error messages

-# sow.temperatures[100] # Throws TimeSeriesParameterBoundsError if out of range
+# scenario.temperatures[100] # Throws TimeSeriesParameterBoundsError if out of range

 end